JinyuanLiu-CV/HoLoCo/README.md

 ### Download Checkpoints

-Before testing or training HoLoCo, we strongly recommend downloading the following pre-trained model and placing them in the **./checkpoints** folder.
+Before testing or training HoLoCo, we strongly recommend downloading the following pre-trained model and placing them in **./checkpoints** folder.

 - [Google Drive](https://drive.google.com/drive/folders/1sOp9Fmtfm_U4w3_-pGWyuYOeHC__buoT?usp=sharing)
 - [Baidu Yun](https://pan.baidu.com/s/14Uo_0RfiPBc2NPEaggwgLw?pwd=HLCo)

 ### Test / Train
 This code natively supports the same naming for over-/under-exposed image pairs.
+An naming example can be found in **./datasets/SICE** folder.
 ```shell
 # Test: use given example and save fused color images to result/SICE
 # If you want to test the custom data, please modify the file path in 'test.py'